OscarValerock/PowerQueryFunctions/README.md

 ### Contributing guidelines
 1. Make sure to add the corresponding credits to your code.
 Plagiarism will not be tolerated.
 2. **Document your functions,** for this you can use the file  [M_FxDocTemplate.pq](https://github.com/OscarValerock/PowerQueryFunctions/blob/main/M_FxDocTemplate.pq "M_FxDocTemplate.pq")
-3. Do not duplicate code, example,  if you have a better date table, upgrade the existing instead of creating a new one.
+3. Do not duplicate code.
+Example:  if you have a better date table, upgrade the existing instead of creating a new one.
 4. Comment your code.
 5. Have fun! 🎉